The Lost Vette Brewing Story

 Well… in 1996 it was time for a BOP in Texas!
 Yes, a business plan was developed, lawyers were consulted, and Texas laws were questioned.
 Although the idea seemed good, Texas laws just weren’t going to make this endeavor easy.
 Plus, it appeared that Texas beer drinkers really wanted Bud Light, Miller Lite, etc. and craft beers just didn’t have much of a following.
 Needless to say, I gave up on the idea after several months/years and just kept brewing in 5 gallon batches.

 By 1999 Mike “Hop Head” Moses had moved to Dallas.
-It didn’t take long for the two of use to start brewing more often and 10 gallons at a time (we had 2 large pots on the stove – it made for some interesting times).
+It didn’t take long for the two of us to start brewing more often and 10 gallons at a time (we had 2 large pots on the stove – it made for some interesting times).
 We had also decided to start venturing into the “all grain” brewing territory.
 We really didn’t have all the right equipment, but we pieced together mash tuns, laughter tuns, sparge arms, and worked our way through it.
 By 2005 “all grain” was all we did!

-In 2005 a few things happened… my daughter turned 16 and needed a car and “Marathon” Mark White and I were doing a lot of running together (how else can you drink gallons of beer and not gain 100 lbs!).
+In 2005 a few things happened… my daughter turned 16 and needed a car and “Marathon” Mark White and I were doing a lot of running together (how else can you drink liters of beer and not gain 100 lbs!).
 Well the Corvette was not an option for a 16 year old, and parking was going to be a problem if we added another vehicle to our fleet.
 As Marathon Mark and I ran around White Rock Lake one morning I posed the problems for the day… how can I brew in bigger batches and where can I park more vehicles?
 Not related at the time, but here we go…

 By the end of 2005 and into the first part of 2006 Mark and I discussed several solutions to the “problems of the day” questions.
-I should note that Mark heads up manufacturing for Morgan Buildings & Spas, and he also knows how to weld.
+I should note that for years Mark headed up manufacturing at Morgan Buildings & Spas, and he also knows how to weld.
 At first Mark and I had an idea for building a garage using one of Morgan’s standard plans and simply putting together a brewing platform to hold 3 kettles made of old kegs.
 The old kegs would hold 15.5 gallons and allow us to brew at least 10-12 gallons at a time.
 As in all good plans, the more you get into it the more you realize you need to find out!